Reducible operators in non-$\Gamma$ type ${\rm II}_1$ factors: A characterization of property for type factors

-Central sequence algebras of type ${\rm II}_1$ factors play an important role in the paper.
-The following result is a slight modification of Lemma 3.5 of \cite{FGL} (or Theorem A.6.5 of \cite{SS}) by removing the condition that $\mathcal M$ is separable.
-Recall that a finite von Neumann algebra with a faithful, normal, tracial state is separable if it has a separable predual, which is equivalent to it is countably generated (see \cite {Dix2} Exercise I.7.3 b and c).
+Central sequence algebras of type ${\rm II}_1$ factors, developed by McDuff in \cite{McDuff}, play an essential role in the paper.
+Inspired by a method similar to Theorem 5 of \cite{McDuff} and the subsequent comment, we prove the following result, which is a slight modification of Lemma 3.5 of \cite{FGL} (or Theorem A.6.5 of \cite{SS}) by removing the condition that $\mathcal M$ is separable.
+Recall that a finite von Neumann algebra with a faithful, normal, tracial state is separable if it has a separable predual, which is equivalent to it being countably generated (see \cite {Dix2} Exercise I.7.3 b and c).

 \begin{lemma} Let $\mathcal M$ be a type ${\rm II}_1$ factor with trace $\tau$.
 Suppose that $\mathcal Q$ is a separable irreducible ${\rm II}_1$ subfactor of $\mathcal M$.
 If $\mathcal Q'\cap \mathcal M^\omega \ne \mathbb CI$, then $\mathcal Q'\cap \mathcal M^\omega $ is diffuse. \end{lemma}